effibennekers/finagle-resilience-patterns/README.md

 In the root project, do a ```mvn clean install```

 To run the client: go to the client directory and do a ```mvn spring-boot:run```

+To show the presentation: go to the presentation directory and start your favorite webserver from there.